-Zelensky slams Russian ‘barbarism’ following attack on Odesa hours after grain deal
+Zelensky slams Russian ‘barbarism’ after attack on Odesa hours after grain deal

 Additionally, Russia has not mentioned anything about the strikes in Odesa in any of its defence ministry statements or the military’s evening summary.

-The missile strikes have been widely condemned by the United Nations, the European Union, the United States, Britain, Germany and Italy.
+The missile strikes have been widely condemned by the United Nations, the European Union, the United States, the UK, Germany and Italy.

-The Ukrainian foreign ministry denounced the strikes as a “spit in the face” of Turkey and the United Nations, who had brokered the deal to allow grain exports to resume from Odesa.
+The Ukrainian foreign ministry denounced the strikes as a “spit in the face” of Turkey and the United Nations, who had brokered the deal to allow grain exports from Odesa to resume.

-However, Kyiv, which has been gripped in the quagmire of war for 150 days now, has pushed for making efforts on Sunday to resume grain exports from Odesa and other Black Sea ports.
+However, Kyiv, which has been gripped in the quagmire of war for 150 days now, pushed for making efforts on Sunday to resume grain exports from Odesa and other Black Sea ports.

-Ukrainian infrastructure minister Oleksandr Kubrakov said that the battered country will “continue technical preparations for the launch of exports of agricultural products from our ports”.
+Ukrainian infrastructure minister Oleksandr Kubrakov said that the battered country would “continue technical preparations for the launch of exports of agricultural products from our ports”.

-According to UN officials, who along with Turkey brokered the deal between Ukraine and Russia, the agreement will help restore grain shipments from three reopened ports to pre-war levels of five million tonnes per month.
+According to UN officials, who along with Turkey brokered the deal between Ukraine and Russia, the agreement will help restore grain shipments from three reopened ports to pre-war levels of five million tonnes a month.

 Russia’s invasion of Ukraine in February has left millions at risk of hunger.
-It has also caused food prices to soar as much of the grain remains stuck in Ukraine.
+It has also caused food prices to soar because much of the grain remains stuck in Ukraine.

 Collectively, Russia and Ukraine are responsible for more than a quarter of global wheat exports and for around 80 per cent of the world’s supply of sunflower oil.